Spinal muscular atrophy (SMA) is a genetic condition that makes the muscles weaker and causes problems with movement.

 In most cases, a child can only be born with SMA if both of their parents have a faulty gene that causes the condition.

-The parents won't usually have SMA themselves, which is known as being a "carrier".
+The parents will not usually have SMA themselves, which is known as being a carrier.
 Around 1 in every 40 to 60 people is a carrier of the main faulty gene that causes SMA.

 If 2 parents who are carriers have a baby, there's a: